sandole/nextjs-blog/data/authors/default.md

 ## Who Am I?

 I'm John Seong, a Tech Lead (Software Engineer III) at BCI (British Columbia Investment Management Corporation) where I lead AI application development for private markets.
-I hold a Master's in Artificial Intelligence from the University of Ottawa (MIAI) and an MBA in progress at UBC Sauder.
+I hold a Master's in Artificial Intelligence from the University of Ottawa (MIAI).
 My background spans cloud engineering, DevOps, and backend development, and I've dedicated my career to building robust, scalable systems that make a difference.

 My journey began in 2015 at the Royal Military College of Canada, where I pursued computer engineering through a unique military-subsidized program.
 This opportunity allowed me to combine academic studies with hands-on IT support for military operations, laying a strong foundation for my technical career.